tracking-with-bahar/variable-extension-/README.md

 - Works inside the GTM interface (no exports required)

 - You can select any of GTM's variables from the Chrome extension interface
+- Save variable data to a CSV file

 # Why This Exists